Wouldn’t it be amazing to make money being nosey? Well – you can. So it’s time to put your natural curiosity to use.

-Everyone loves a good bit of gossip, and the glossy magazines are happy to pay to hear your stories.
+Everyone loves a good bit of gossip.
+Hence the glossy magazines are happy to pay to take your stories.

-Hear a scandalous tale from your neighbour about a cousin who got married to their girlfriend of only 3 days?
-Or perhaps your pet did something to make you chuckle?
-More serious stories are also in demand, about local injustices or tragedies.
+Heard a scandalous tale from your neighbour about a cousin who got married to their girlfriend of only three days?
+Perhaps your pet did something to make you chuckle?
+Similarly, more serious stories are also in demand, be it local injustice or tragedy.

-The important thing is to make sure everyone is happy with you going to the papers with this story.
-Using fake names might be a way to placate those concerned about their privacy.
+The important thing is to make sure everyone is happy with you going to the papers with the story.
+Using fake names, for example, might be a way to placate those concerned about their privacy.

 How much money can you make?

-Magazines have been known to pay up to £1,000, although a more common amount is £10-£50.
+Typically, magazines have been known to pay up to £1,000.
+A more common amount is £10-£50.
 They may also offer other rewards to their contributors, such as cosmetics, spirits or flowers.

-Including photos is a great way to top up your payment, as they prove your story is true and can draw readers’ attention more than plain text will.
-For example, a story about weight loss should include pictures of before and after to highlight the change.
+Better still, include photos to top up your payment.
+Pictures prove your story is true and draw readers’ attention.
+For example, a story about weight loss should include photos of before and after to highlight the change.

-Remember to check that everyone in the photo doesn’t mind it being published.
+Remember to check that those in the photo don’t mind it being published.